Check out our new BoarD Blog!

 Hover over a name for their individual email address.
 Email the entire Board at email@example.com

-The Board of Directors meets regularly on the first Monday of (almost) every month in the Co-op Teaching Kitchen at 537 G Street.
-The Co-op's Bylaws specify that the Board must have regular meetings at least eight times yearly and these meetings (except for closed sessions on specific matters) shall be open to any Member-Owner in good standing.
+The Board of Directors meets regularly on the second Monday of (almost) every month.
+The Co-op's Bylaws specify that the Board must have regular meetings at least eight times yearly and these meetings (except for closed sessions on specific matters) are be open to any Member-Owner in good standing.
 Exceptions, specified in our Board Policies, are sessions dealing with hiring/firing decisions, personnel evaluations, lease negotiations, grievances, litigation, and matters which would convey competitive advantage if they were disclosed.
-Meetings that are closed or meetings in which portions are closed shall still be announced and the reason for the closure will be given.
+Meetings that are closed or meetings in which portions are closed are announced and the reason for the closure is given.
 Notice of any special or emergency Board meetings will be posted in the store.

 Meetings are usually held in the Co-op Teaching Kitchen, 537 G Street, starting at 6:30 PM.
 The Teaching Kitchen is across the street from the Co-op, on the southwest corner of 6th and G Streets.